The best world cities for food and drink

 1. Cape Town

 Few world cities feel as close to nature as Cape Town, with the drama of Table Mountain and the rugged Cape of Good Hope in touching distance.
-High-quality food and drink (awarded five stars by readers) at low prices is another draw.
+High-quality food and drink at low prices is another draw.

 Cape Malay cuisine is unique to the Western Cape – a blend of Malaysian, Indonesian and South African flavours.
 Make sure to sample bobotie: curried ground lamb topped with a savoury egg custard, similar to moussaka.
-Koeksister is another classic, a cinnamon doughnut glazed with syrup and grated coconut.
-Sample these dishes and many more in the rainbow-hued streets of Bo-Kaap district.
+Just save some space for Koeksister: a cinnamon doughnut glazed with syrup and grated coconut.
+Try these dishes and many more in the rainbow-hued streets of Bo-Kaap district.

-The world-class vineyards of Franschhoek and Stellenbosch are just a short drive away.
-Watch the sun disappear behind jagged peaks as you sip a fruity pinotage (a red grape unique to South Africa) in the vine-carpeted valley.
+Even better, the world-class vineyards of Franschhoek and Stellenbosch are just a short drive away.
+Watch the sun disappear behind jagged peaks as you sip a fruity pinotage (a red grape unique to South Africa) in the vine-carpeted valleys.

 Which?
 Shorts podcast: Listen to our journey through captivating Cape Town